Patrick4350/slither-Quest/README.md

-# Slither-Quest
+# SlitherQuest

-Welcome to **Slither-Quest**, a classic snake game with a twist!
+Welcome to **SlitherQuest**, a classic snake game with a twist!
 Navigate your snake to eat food, grow, and beat your high score while avoiding collisions.
 Enjoy an engaging gameplay experience with sound effects and various game functionalities.

 ## Features